unionai-oss/pydata2023/Readme.md

 # Pydata 2023 Flyte Examples

-These are a couple examples that demonstrate the basic use-cases of Flyte.
+These are some simple examples that demonstrate the basic use-cases of Flyte that were written for Pydata 2023.

 ## Setup
 Create a virtualenv and activate it.
 Then `pip install -r requirements.txt` as normal.

 ## Commands